fridalannerstrom/hirecleo/README.md

   - Knowledge uploads (e.g., internal documents or templates for Cleo to learn from)

 Cleo is built to streamline the recruitment process, providing valuable insights and automation, with a strong focus on psychometrics, potential analysis, and smart interpretation of test data.
-This is just an addon
+This is just an addon - to trigger a push
 ---
 # Cleo Azure Deploy